The Rosen House and the Music Room get a face lift.

 Formal Dining Room

-In the Formal Dining Room, cracks in the papier-mâché of the Chippendale over-mantel above the fireplace have been filled with an oat fiber putty, then the painted and gilded areas were retouched.
+In the Formal Dining Room, artisan Janine Lambers repaired cracks in the papier-mâché of the Chippendale over-mantel above the fireplace by filling them with an oat fiber putty, then retouching the painted and gilded areas.
 This piece is actually a composite of styles — the lower portion is iconic Chippendale with its chinoiserie figures and the upper portion is a mix of rococo elements that Walter Rosen purchased from Adolph Loewi.
 The artist who assembled these disparate pieces was probably hired by Walter and worked on the piece in situ.